Seventh International Workshop on Semantics for Transport and Logistics

 Format

 Authors can choose the best way to express their work, such as HTML or PDF.
-However, a CEUR layout should be provided.
+However, a CEUR layout should be provided following the CEUR style instructions (an Overleaf template is also available).

 Contributions